(c) 2024 PillSync.com

 Risk Summary

 Breastfeeding is not expected to result in significant exposure of the infant to TARPEYO.
-Lactation studies have not been conducted with oral budesonide, including TARPEYO, and no information is available on the effects of the drug on the breastfed infant or the effects on the drug on milk production.
+Lactation studies have not been conducted with oral budesonide, including TARPEYO, and no information is available on the effects of the drug on the breastfed infant or the effects of the drug on milk production.
 One published study reports that budesonide is present in human milk following maternal inhalation of budesonide (see Data).
 Routine monitoring of linear growth in infants is recommended with chronic use of budesonide in the nursing mother.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for TARPEYO and any potential adverse effects on the breastfed infant from TARPEYO, or from the underlying maternal condition.

 Data